openharmony/docs/en/device-dev/subsystems/subsys-boot-init-sysparam.md

 1. System parameter definition

-    You can define default system parameters and implement permission control on them by configuring the subsystem or product **.para** and **.para.dac** files.
+    You can define default system parameters and implement permission control on them by configuring the subsystem or product <strong>.para</strong> and <strong>.para.dac</strong> files.

-    ​    	On a standard system, use the **ohos_prebuilt_para** template to install the configuration file to the **/etc/param/** directory.
+    ​    	On a standard system, use the <strong>ohos_prebuilt_para</strong> template to install the configuration file to the <strong>/etc/param/</strong> directory.
 The following is an example of the GN script:

     ```go
     import("//base/startup/init_lite/services/etc/param/param_fixer.gni")